renemagitte/Breadcrumbs/README.md

 -->

 ##### Work progress:
-**kortfattat om din arbetsprocess och vad som skulle kodmässigt kunna förbättras.**
-- I could structur my work much better from the start to avoid problems further on.
+* I could structur my work much better from the start to avoid problems further on.
 CSS I'm talking about you.
-- Better semantics regarding HTML5.
+* Better semantics regarding HTML5.
 I should have used headings, nav-tags and so on...
-- I built my code around the fact that all songs from the last.fm-api came with an unique id (called "mbid").
+* I built my code around the fact that all songs from the last.fm-api came with an unique id (called "mbid").
 Later on I realised that not all song have got an mbid which was quite disappointing (it just says mbid: "" in the API).
 So this verison only works with songs that has got an id.